blake-mealey/mantle-docs/docs/configuration.md

 - `name`: The display name of the game pass on the Roblox website and in-game.
   - **Required**
 - `description`: The description of the game pass on the Roblox website and in-game.
+Defaults to `""`.
 - `icon`: A file path to a pass icon.
   - **Required**
 - `price`: The price of the game pass in Robux.
 If not specified, the game pass will be off-sale.